getcanoe/website/_posts/2018-01-05-canoe-is-born.markdown

 tags: [canoe, mobile] # add tag
 ---

-I started looking into crypto currencies in the beginning of december about one month ago.
+I started looking into crypto currencies at the beginning of December around one month ago.
 Buying some Bitcoin and learning the ropes.
 But I immediately started looking at the "mining free" coins, since IMHO it's an obviously **idiotic waste of energy** going on with the whole mining concept.

 ## The DAGs
-Being so called "DAG coins" eliminating mining - **RaiBlocks, IOTA and Byteball** caught my attention.
-Of these three RaiBlocks felt most interesting to me.
+As so called “DAG coins” eliminate mining - **RaiBlocks, IOTA and Byteball** caught my attention.
+Of these three, RaiBlocks felt most interesting to me.

-Byteball does have nice feature, and from the little I have read - a concept of privacy making it stand out.
-But RaiBlocks is straight forward in its focus (money - not a damn "computing platform") and I would also argue the block lattice model feels very natural to me, so natural that I can't understand why blockchains have been around all this time, and only RaiBlocks picked such a model.
+Byteball does have some nice features, and from the little I have read, a concept of privacy making it stand out.
+But RaiBlocks is straight forward in its focus (money - not a damn "computing platform") and I would also argue the block lattice model feels very natural to me; so natural that I can't understand why blockchains have been around all this time, and only RaiBlocks picked such a model.

 ## Open Source
 I am a developer, quite experienced, and I wanted to get involved in the community somehow.
 I have taken part in many different open source projects during the years and that's how I like to work.